nelsongonzalez/acme-payments/README.md

 ## TODO

-- [ ] Put domain sourcode in another module to allow better dependency management.
+- [ ] Put domain sourcecode in another module to allow better dependency management.
-- [ ] Test with more shcedules.
+- [ ] Test with more schedules.